Heritage Alteration Permit Application and McBride-Columbia intersection modifications

 The City of New Westminster has issued a Heritage Alteration Permit for the Woodlands heritage wall.
 A presentation summarizing the proposal is available here.
 An online comment form was available from August 12 to 27, 2021.

-In Spring 2022, Fraser Crossing Partners, the contractor building the new bridge, will remove approximately 85 metres of the wall at the corner of McBride Boulevard and East Columbia Street.
+In fall 2022, Fraser Crossing Partners, the contractor building the new bridge, will remove approximately 85 metres of the wall at the corner of McBride Boulevard and East Columbia Street.
 The removal of the section of wall is required to improve sightlines for westbound traffic and improve safety for cyclists and pedestrians.
 The wall will be rebuilt further to the north of East Columbia, and the wrought iron will be salvaged and reinstalled on the new wall.
 In the meantime, the wrought iron will be stored carefully for future use.
 For more information, please click here.